 - Pork shoulder or pork butt usually comes in 4, 8, 12, or 18 pound packages.
 I usually buy 4 or 8 lb packages, cut it up, and freeze it in smaller portions.
 If your grocery store can't cut you a smaller piece of pork shoulder, try an Asian market or grocery store — I've found they often carry smaller cuts.

-- As always, I make my pizzas on a baking steel, and use a wooden pizza peel dusted with a 50/50 blend of semolina and all purpose flour to slide my dough onto the steel.
-If you don’t have a baking steel, check out this post by The Kitchn with some other suggested alternatives and adjust the cook time accordingly.
+- As always, I make my pizzas on a baking steel (use code TPK10 for 10% off!), and use a wooden pizza peel dusted with semolina flour to slide my dough onto the steel.
+If you don't have a baking steel, check out this post by The Kitchn with some other suggested alternatives and adjust the cook time accordingly.
 A baking steel really does work best, though.

 south carolina BBQ pulled pork pizza